Melbourne Cup

 - Inaugural Race: 1861

-There are many different ways to bet on the Melbourne Cup, we’ve included some of the most popular options below:
+There are many different ways to bet on the Melbourne Cup, and we have included some of the most popular options below:

 Bet Type | How To Place This Type Of Bet In This Year’s Melbourne Cup |